sbrisard/Scapin.jl/docs/src/theory/discrete_green_operators.md

 \end{equation}
 ```

-Note that, compared to the general problem that [defines the continuous Green
+Note that, compared to the general problem that defines the continuous Green
-operator](@ref id20210914104336), the above problem differs by the space where
+operator (see Sec.
+[Continuous Green operator for linear elasticity](@ref)), the
-``\tens\tau^\tuple{h}`` lives.
-An approximate solution to this problem can be
+above problem differs by the space where ``\tens\tau^\tuple{h}`` lives.
+An
-retrieved from a finite element discretization (Brisard [2017](@ref
+approximate solution to this problem can be retrieved from a finite element
-bris2017))[^1], where the mesh coincides with the grid introduced previously and
+discretization (Brisard [2017](@ref bris2017))[^1], where the mesh coincides
-each element is discretized with [linear shape functions](@ref
+with the grid introduced previously and each element is discretized with linear
-_20210910114136).
-The resulting linear system can be solved efficiently by means
+[Shape functions](@ref).
+The resulting linear system can be solved efficiently
-of a matrix-free approach that is outlined below.
+by means of a matrix-free approach that is outlined below.

 [^1]: The preprint of this paper is freely available on the [HAL
       archive](https://hal-enpc.archives-ouvertes.fr/hal-01304603); it is not